 You can find fun free things to do in London, if you just know where to look.

-Simply pick your programme (I went for vintage Wuthering Heights with Timothy Dalton as Heathcliff – phwoar), put on your headphones and settle in for the screening.
+Simply pick your programme (we went for vintage Wuthering Heights with Timothy Dalton as Heathcliff – phwoar), put on your headphones and settle in for the screening.

 Listen to a Lecture at Gresham College

-Tired of doing the same old dumb shit?
+Tired of doing the same old same old?
 Who isn’t.
 Widen your horizons and challenge your brain matter by attending one of Gresham College’s cool London lectures.